sendgrid/sendgrid-python/README.md

 print(response.headers)
 ```

+The `Mail` constructor creates a [personalization object](https://sendgrid.com/docs/Classroom/Send/v3_Mail_Send/personalizations.html) for you.
+[Here](https://github.com/sendgrid/sendgrid-python/blob/master/examples/helpers/mail/mail_example.py#L16) is an example of how to add to it.

 ### Without Mail Helper Class

-The following is the minimum needed code to send an email without the /mail/send Helper ([here](https://github.com/sendgrid/sendgrid-python/blob/master/examples/mail/mail.py#L27) is a full example).
+The following is the minimum needed code to send an email without the /mail/send Helper ([here](https://github.com/sendgrid/sendgrid-python/blob/master/examples/mail/mail.py#L27) is a full example):

 ```python
 import sendgrid